 Goodwill is recorded when the purchase price of an acquisition exceeds the fair value of the net identified tangible and intangible assets acquired.
-Purchased intangible assets are carried at cost, net of accumulated amortization, and are included in other assets in the Company's condensed consolidated balance sheets.
+Purchased intangible assets are carried at cost, net of accumulated amortization.
 Intangible assets with finite lives are amortized over their estimated useful lives of primarily two to seven years using the straight-line method.